KTH-DD2480-Fundsoft/mini-assignment-refactoring/instructions.md

     The amount of effort required to implement the refactoring technique, categorized as `low`, `medium`, or `high`

     - **How often used**:\
-    The frequency with which you or your group members have employed a specific refactoring technique in the code
+    The frequency with which we have employed a specific refactoring technique in the code

     - **Outcome**:\
     The results or effects that were achieved by applying a specific refactoring technique to the code (*see suggestions below*)

 ## Possible refactoring techniques

-**We probably need to research and verify actual refactoring techniques and what their standard names are.**
+**Note: We probably need to research and verify actual refactoring techniques and what their standard names are.**

-However, here are some suggestions made by GPT4:
+However, here are some suggestions made by GPT4 (haven't verified if they are good):

 ---